CandylabS/cs344/README.md

 cs344
 =====

-Introduction to Parallel Programming class code
+Introduction to Parallel Programming class code (with my solutions)

 # Building on OS X